russellsayshi/CWSC-C-with-Simple-Classes-/README.md

 return 0;
 }
 ```
-Notice that all of the spacing is removed, and that class functions get named `__className_functionName`.
+Notice that the indenting is removed, and that class functions get named `__className_functionName`.
 Also notice how the `self` value is passed to all functions.